Pseudo-Bayesian Optimization: The PseudoBO Cookbook

-\begin{proposition}[Local consistency of randomized prior] Assume the regressor in the randomized prior method is locally consistent, and the prior function is sampled from a continuous random field, then the mean of the randomized prior method is locally consistent. \end{proposition}
+\begin{proposition}[Preservation of $\epsilon$-relaxed local consistency of randomized prior mean] Suppose $r$ is a continuous function randomly generated from the generating distribution $\mathcal R$, and $\hat f^{(r)}$ is $\epsilon$-relaxed locally consistent in predicting $f$ for almost surely any $r$.
+Also assume $f,\hat f^{(r)}$ are uniformly bounded.
+Then the randomized prior mean \eqref{RP mean} is $\epsilon$-relaxed locally consistent. \end{proposition}

-Moreover, as a meta-approach, if we have a class of locally consistent estimators, then their affine combination will also enjoy local consistency.
+Lastly, we have another useful preservation result for local consistency.
+Specifically, if we have a class of ($\epsilon$-relaxed) locally consistent SPs, then their convex combination, which we call a hybrid SP, will also enjoy ($\epsilon$-relaxed) local consistency.